awslabs/aws-c-io/README.md

     int aws_channel_slot_remove (struct aws_channel_slot *slot);

 Removes a slot from its channel.
-The slot and it's handler will be cleaned up and deallocated.
+The slot and its handler will be cleaned up and deallocated.

     int aws_channel_slot_replace (struct aws_channel_slot *remove, struct aws_channel_slot *new);